tdw33/Dungeon-Java-Game/docs/2-full-documentation/Week_5.md

 **Second sprint review and presentation creation**

-Attendance: He Jiang, Julius Martinez, Lewis Williams, Samuel Love, Tianyu Ji, Tom Wells, Vlad Postmangiu Luchian, Yandong Guo \
+**Attendance:** He Jiang, Julius Martinez, Lewis Williams, Samuel Love, Tianyu Ji, Tom Wells, Vlad Postmangiu Luchian, Yandong Guo \

+**Minutes:**

 As this was a big week and many of the previous sprint tasks were not completed, so we were excited to see the progress be put all together.
 All the previous sprint goals were achieved.
 One major change was the refactoring of the code, so now it is clearer, and any future developments should not cause as many bugs when being merged.

-Below are all the features achieved, but make sure to check the presentation link in the weekly overview to see the GIF version
+Below are all the features achieved, but make sure to check the presentation link in the weekly overview to see the GIF version.

 \

+\bcenter

 **Game animations**